alexmarchant/advanced-image-field/README.md

 ## Advanced Image Field Overview

-This plugin extends the Asset field type, and support most of the options from that field type, in addition it adds two features:
+This plugin extends the Asset field type, and supports most of the options from that field type.
+In addition it adds two settings:

 1. Restrict image dimensions
 2. Restrict image type (by file extensions)